-The Hospitals was paid \$557,103 for these services during the year ended June 30, 2009.
+The Hospitals was paid \$196,743 for these services during the year ended June 30, 2010.

 On February 8, 2007, the Hospitals established a \$1,999,000 escrow account to serve as collateral for some of the financial covenants related to Chatham Hospital, Inc. debt.
-None of these funds have been used as of June 30, 2009.
+On February 10, 2010, the Department of Housing and Urban Development's Office of Insured Health Care Facilities approved the release of the escrow funds for deposit into the Chatham Hospital, Inc. MOB (medical office building) Construction Fund.
+According to the terms of the escrow agreement, the \$1,999,000 balance converted into a note payable to the Hospitals effective upon the release of the escrow funds.

-On July 21, 2008, at the direction of the System, the Hospitals transferred \$2,000,000 to Chatham Hospital, Inc. as a closing payment, and the System agreed to invest an additional \$9,300,000 to expand health care services in Chatham County over the next seven years in exchange for becoming its sole corporate member.
+By contractual agreement, the System became the sole member of Chatham Hospital, Inc. on July 1, 2008.
 The System appoints nine of the 15 members on the Chatham Hospital, Inc. Board and reviews and approves its annual operating and capital budgets.